theperiperi/theperiperi/README.md

 <div align="left">

-🏫 I’m currently a 2nd year BTech AI&DS student at Shiv Nadar University

-👩‍💻 I'm Competitive Programming and Python Enthusiast</p>

-🌱 I’m currently learning Web Development and Machine Learning</p>

-📱 Shoot a dm for collabs</p>

-📫 email: priyasridhar101@gmail.com
+Hi there!
+I'm Priya Sridhar, currently a 3rd-year BTech AI&DS student at Shiv Nadar University.
+As a Competitive Programming and Python enthusiast, I thrive on solving challenging problems and exploring the world of algorithms.
+Alongside my studies, I'm delving into Web Development and Machine Learning, eager to create impactful projects that blend innovation with technology.
+If you're interested in collaborating or just want to chat about tech, feel free to shoot me a DM.
+You can reach me via email at priyasridhar101@gmail.com.
+Let's connect and explore the possibilities together!

  <div/>
 <br/> <br/>